 Not every shade of brown is named after some kind of food, we promise.
 If you’re looking for a warm brown that’s not quite as red as walnut, we totally stand by hazelnut as your best option.

 If that’s too close to becoming a redhead for your liking, dial your copper down a notch.
-Have your stylist apply the shade as a very subtle highlight throughout the hair.
+Have your stylist apply the shade as a very subtle highlight throughout the hair and maintain a dark base color.

 To get this style right, ask for your stylist to hand paint the blonde into your hair, starting around the mid-lengths.
 That way, you’ll still get to keep the face-framing light brown that flatters your complexion while simultaneously seeing the benefits of going blonde.